 This project comprises the establishment, facilitation, and evaluation of a series of art-based leadership development workshops involving pastors.
 The purpose of the program is to enhance pastors’ leadership abilities through interpersonal art experiences, and to further ascertain how said encounters specifically nourishes the worshipping life of the church.
 The workshops comprise rudimentary art making and art analysis exercises to mobilize pastors as “agents.”
 Through an art-based model, leaders encounter a holistic approach to faith and culture (W. Dyrness, 2008, p.
-3), a type of active reflection, which subsequently benefits communal worship rousing pastors to employ tangible methods that broaden the church’s praise lexicon.
+3), a type of active reflection, which subsequently benefits communal worship rousing pastors to employ tangible methods that broaden the church’s praise practices.

-How do you envision this project will strengthen the worship life of congregations?
+In what ways has or will your project strengthen the worship life of congregations?

-What do you expect might be your greatest challenges (or challenging opportunities)?
+What have been your greatest challenges (or challenging opportunities)?